JonGeorge/jongeorge.dev/src/content/writing/slow-cook-your-ideas.md

 -----

 *I’ve been reading a lot about cognitive debt, and I think there’s a related concept that doesn’t get enough attention: cognitive endurance, the ability to sustain deep understanding of a system as it grows in complexity, and the cognitive load that comes with it.
-That’s what I’m writing about next.*
+[Read the next post](/writing/the-five-dimensions-of-cognitive-work).*